How to Work with Fashion Affiliates to Boost Your SEO

-And what about SEO?
+And what about SEO for affiliate marketing?
 Why is that beneficial?

 Search Engine Optimization (SEO) is a shuttle that takes a user from point A (their inquiry) to point B (their answer).
 But not just any answer, the answer.
 Users want the most credible source and where is that typically found?
 In the first three search results.
 Ranking in the first position on Google results gets you 33% of search traffic, and 61.5% of searchers click one of the first three search results.

 SEO builds credibility in your product or service.
 High rankings not only mean increased organic traffic but mean your content must have merit to rank so high.

 It increases your reach

 SEO can expand your audience.
 Rather than targeting demographics like your ideal audience, target keywords to attract a larger number of prospects.
 By targeting keywords and not people, you’ll come up in search results for certain terms, regardless of who the customer is or what stage of the sales funnel they’re in.

 SEO and content marketing are work buddies: coexisting to create educational and engaging content for visitors that ranks high in search results.
 SEO supports your content marketing efforts.